sshsshy/ZeroTrace/README.md

 Currently ZeroTrace supports two ORAM backends, PathORAM [2] and CircuitORAM [3].
 Please refer the corresponding papers to get a more concrete understanding of how to parameterize these ORAMs for secure deployment scenarios.

 ## Pre-requisites:
-ZeroTrace requires a fully functional Intel SGX-SDK stack To set up your SGX-SDK stack, please refer to:  https://github.com/intel/linux-sgx
+ZeroTrace requires a fully functional Intel SGX-SDK stack, we tested it with SGX SDK Linux 2.1 release.
+To set up your SGX-SDK stack, please refer to:  https://github.com/intel/linux-sgx

-Nasm
+ZeroTrace was tested with the following configuration :
+* 64-bit Ubuntu 16.04 (with 4.4.0 kernel)
+* gcc = 5.4.0
-Tested with nasm version 2.11.08 (Almost all 2.+ versions of nasm should be sufficient)
+* nasm = 2.11.08 (Almost all 2.+ versions of nasm should be sufficient)

 ## Getting Started
 ZeroTrace takes a LOT of command line parameters.
 This was done in the interest of making it easy to instantiate ORAMs with different parameters to test performance across a wider range of possible parameters.
 In order to make it simpler to use, a shell script "exec_zt.sh" is provided, in which one can more conveniently customize the parameters to run ZeroTrace with.